karan-kapoor90/namswan/_posts/February 2020/2020-02-29-white-sauce-broccoli-pasta.md

 2. Add ginger and saute till it turns golden brown.
 3. Add the broccoli to this and saute for 5 minutes or till cooked on low flame.

+### For Pasta

+1. Add all ingredients to to a pot and boil it for 10 minutes or till pasta becomes tender.
+2. Immediately rinse under cold water.

-4. Combine the white Sauce and broccoli and then add Italian herbs and serve.
+1. Combine the white Sauce and broccoli and then add Italian herbs.
+2. Add Pasta to the sauce.
-5. Serve with Garlic bread.
+3. Serve with Garlic bread.